← Back to all guides

 • Permits and inspection: $100-$200

 Total cost typically ranges from $1,200-$7,000 depending on your home's existing electrical capacity.
 Homes in Bridgwater and Sage Creek with newer panels are usually on the lower end.
+For professional EV charger installation, Powertec Electric specializes in residential EV charging setups across Winnipeg.

 Cold Weather Charging Tips

 Pre-condition your battery while still plugged in before driving in cold weather.
 Schedule charging during off-peak hours (11 PM to 7 AM) for the lowest Manitoba Hydro rates.
 Install your charger in a garage if possible — even an unheated garage provides some protection from extreme cold.
+Pairing your EV charger with a solar panel system can further reduce your charging costs and carbon footprint.